suvedpardeshi/Push-token/README.md

 ### /start
-The /start command initiates a conversation with the bot.
-It provides users with an overview of the bot's functionality and how to get started.
+The /start command is used to initiate the conversation.

 ### /receivetokens
 The /receivetokens command prompts users to provide their Goerli testnet address.
 The bot will then send the specified amount of $PUSH tokens to the provided address.
-Users will also receive a transaction link to check the status of the transaction on Goerli Etherscan.

 ### /help